Become a Friend

 Arts make life better

-Norfolk & Norwich Festival brings tens of thousands of people together in celebration – it has been doing this for 250 years.
+Norfolk & Norwich Festival brings tens of thousands of people together in celebration – it has been doing this for over 250 years.
 Through our May Festival and our year-round arts education work, focusing on children and young people, we lead and support celebration, creativity and curiosity in communities across Norfolk and the region.

 This year we begin an exciting new initiative, Festival Connect & Create that will bring creative opportunities to those schools and communities with least provision.
 Creativity transforms people’s lives.
 It builds cohesive communities, develops vital skills and supports health and wellbeing.
 We want more people to have access to creative opportunities.